 Arkansas Blue offers a deductible of $350 but charges a significantly higher premium of $24.60.
 Its plan allows you to mail-order your prescriptions.
 The plan also provides Health and Wellness programs to all its members.

 The average cost of Medicare Part D in Little Rock, Arkansas

 |Clear Spring Health||$16.80||$480||2|

-Special Needs Plans (SNP) are Medicare Advantage plans in Little Rock, Arkansas that provide specific coverage to beneficiaries with special health needs.
-These plans can be highly beneficial to beneficiaries with severe conditions, so check if you qualify.
+Special Needs Plans (SNP) are Medicare Advantage plans in Little Rock, Arkansas, that provide specific coverage to beneficiaries with special health needs.
+These plans can benefit beneficiaries with severe conditions, so check if you qualify.

 Humana’s plan for Little Rock beneficiaries offers dual enrollment and a MOOP of $3,450.
 It has a plan for those with chronic conditions such as diabetes.
-This plan can also cover dental, vision, hearing, and nonemergency transport.
+This plan covers dental, vision, hearing, and nonemergency transport.

 Tribute Health also has a plan that provides a $7,550 monthly out-of-pocket limit and dual eligibility.
 These plans assign each member a personal care manager.
 They offer low costs, and even free, prescription drugs.

-Finally, Aetna’s program offers a MOOP of $7,550 and is another compelling option for beneficiaries looking for dual eligibility.
-It offers coverage for eyeglasses and hearing aids.
+Finally, Aetna’s program offers a MOOP of $7,550, another compelling option for beneficiaries looking for dual eligibility.
+It provides coverage for eyeglasses and hearing aids.
 As well, each member is assigned a personal care team.

-What is the average cost for Medicare Advantage plans in Little Rock, AR?
+The average cost of Medicare Special Needs plans in Little Rock, Arkansas

-How to Sign Up for Supplemental Medicare in Little Rock
+How to sign up for Medicare plans in Little Rock

 The Medicare enrollment process in Little Rock, Arkansas, can be confusing and frustrating, and it’s common to feel overwhelmed.